 I love drawing distortion.
 There is something very forgiving about drawing a distorted image.
 I think perhaps it’s because there is less pressure to create a perfect likeness – since the face is already distorted will any one looking at it really notice if you get it wrong and distort it a little bit more?
 I exaggerated her colouring too just because I felt like it, but I think I went a little too far with the pink and tried to pull it back a bit with coloured pencils at the end.

-I drew this with Copic markers and Prismacolor coloured pencils in a Midori cotton sketchbook.
+I borrowed Isabel’s face from the Museum by Sktchy app for this portrait and drew her with Copic markers and coloured pencils ain my Midori cotton sketchbook.